stephenliu1944/easytool-mock-server/README.md

 - Matching by request URL and method
 - Custom Response delay, status and headers
 - Support third-party simulation data lib, like Mock.js and Faker.js
+- Support forward to other api server (by http-proxy-middleware) when no matching data in mock server

 ## Install
 ```